A True Family of Friends

 blog banner image

-Daryl Messinger’s collaboration with Jewish Family and Children’s Services started more than 20 years ago.
+Daryl Messinger’s collaboration with Jewish Family and Children’s Services started decades ago.
 Shortly after she and Jim Heeger joined Congregation Beth Am in Los Altos in the early 1990s, Daryl quickly heeded the call to service.
-At that time, Beth Am had partnered with JFCS to help resettle and acculturate emigres from the former Soviet Union and Daryl chaired the congregation’s émigré committee.
+At that time, Beth Am had partnered with JFCS to help resettle and acculturate emigres from the former Soviet Union, and Daryl chaired the congregation’s emigre committee.
 In 1998, Paul Resnick recruited Daryl onto JFCS’ board of directors and by 1999 she was board treasurer, then vice president from 2002 through 2005.
-Both Daryl and Jim found inspiration to serve their… Read More
+Both Daryl and Jim found inspiration to serve their community and to… Read More

 Posted by Admin on November 10, 2015